 While we are often focused on the current and future states of mapping and wayfinding, we rarely get a chance to examine historical methods and how they have had an impact on how we do things today.
 We want to pay homage to the many different types and styles of mapping, and dig into how we got to where we are.
 Welcome to Mappedin’s History of Mapping.

 This week is a continuation of the second instalment in the series.
-The first part discovered how maps evolved throughout history, and the standards they used to become more publicly widespread.
-This week, we’re exploring how maps continue to evolve with the addition of technology, and what traditional features and principles have come along for the ride.
+The first part discovered how maps evolved throughout history and the standards they used to become more publicly widespread.
+This week, we’re exploring how maps continue to evolve with the addition of technology, and what traditional features and principles have persisted through time.

-Over time, the ability to easily print and reproduce copies of maps would have made them more publicly accessible (thanks printing press!), along with indoor environments becoming bigger and more complicated.
-However, up to the turn of the 21st century, most representations of spaces for consumer use were static maps; these were typically printed in brochures or pamphlets, or larger sizes in indoor spaces like malls.
+Over time, the ability to easily print and reproduce copies of maps would have made them more publicly accessible (thanks printing press!).
+However, up to the turn of the 21st century, most representations of spaces for consumer use were static maps that were typically printed in brochures or pamphlets or at a larger scale for indoor spaces like hospitals or malls.

 As technological developments popularized the touchscreen interface, the way in which information was presented to users changed as well.
-Moved from static to dynamic.
-This meant the ability to hold more information, and that only information relevant to each user was presented during the interaction.
+Enter the shift from static to dynamic.
+This unlocked the ability to hold more information and present only information relevant to each user was during an interaction.
 By making information dynamic, it was possible to do away with the cluttered information-overload of a static map, and present information specific to the individual user’s needs.

-Mappedin began by identifying a need to have wayfinding within an indoor space.
-There were few providers that were interested in mapping indoor spaces, and those that did often only generated a static map, as the map was needed for any number of different purposes.
+Mappedin began by identifying a need to have indoor maps for visitors to navigate.
+There were few providers that were interested in digital mapping of indoor spaces.
+Those that did work in indoor mapping often only generated a static map, as it was needed for any number of different purposes.
 Because it took so much time, energy, and resources to create the different versions of maps needed, they were often out of date.

 Moving from static to digital helped facilitate the streamlining of this process, and happened through a natural evolution much like traditional maps throughout history.
 And like those traditional maps, certain features and necessities are needed for a digital experience that people have come to expect.
 For digital maps, the key is that primary behaviours should be immediately available, or available with as little effort as possible.
 The idea is that this helps transcend translation, language, cultural, and even main purpose in a property.